noi-techpark/webcomp-mobility-echarging-map/README.md

 To create more structured and mantainable webcomponents we used [Polymer](https://www.polymer-project.org/), more specifically the [lit-element](https://lit-element.polymer-project.org/) implementation.

-Using [lerna](https://github.com/lerna/lerna) we can manage all the components from a single repository, while still being able to publish single packages

-So the project can benefit of:

-- a better project structure
-- a better dependencies management
-- a better way to pack up components
-- and every component is isolated with its own dependencies

 CSS styles are transpiled using [Sass](https://sass-lang.com/).

 We are usign [Webpack](https://webpack.js.org/) to create the bundles.